History of Buddhism - Gotama's Story

 The stories were constantly changed and decorated with more and more devotional details.

-This pious storytelling started in the foothills of the Himalayas in the late fifth century BC.
+This pious remembering of these stories began at the foothills of the Himalayas in the late fifth century BC.

 Buddhist beliefs A Buddhist Mantra